Categorization of Incidents (Three Safety Pyramids)

 Part of the TapRooT® Software is the ability to set up custom categorization fields for incident/accident reports.
 Many companies categorize incidents as safety, quality, maintenance, production, and/or environmental.

-The idea I’m going to share here is another way to categorize safety incidents.
+The idea I will share here is another way to categorize SAFETY incidents.

-In our Best Practices for Reducing Serious Injuries and Fatalities Using TapRooT® Course, we teach that there are three separate pyramids that make up the major accident pyramid – an auto safety pyramid, and industrial/occupational safety pyramid, and a process safety pyramid.
+In one of our past Summit talks, we shared that three separate pyramids make up the major accident pyramid – an auto safety pyramid, an industrial/occupational safety pyramid, and a process safety pyramid.

 In other words, instead of one pyramid like the one above (from Heinrich’s book, Industrial Accident Prevention, 3rd edition, 1950), there are actually at least three pyramids like the one above – one for auto accidents, one for industrial accidents, and one for process safety accidents.

-Each of these separate pyramids are summed up in your “safety” data.
+Each pyramid is summed up in the total “safety” data.

 Why is this important?
-Because each of these pyramids are produced by different systems.
+Because each of these pyramids is produced by different systems.
 When you add them up, you are summing unlike systems and “muddying” your data.

-That’s why you need to keep track of these statistics separately by categorizing them separately under your safety data.
+That’s why you need to keep track of these statistics separately by categorizing them in your safety data.

-By the way, if BP had been doing this before the Texas City accident, they could have detected separate trends in their various systems that result in overall employee safety.
+By the way, if BP had done this before the Texas City refinery explosion, they could have detected separate trends in their various systems (auto, industrial, and process safety) that resulted in overall employee safety.